prometheus/alertmanager/docs/notifications.md

 # Functions

-Note the [default
-functions](http://golang.org/pkg/text/template/#hdr-Functions) also provided by Go templating.
+For templating the [default functions](http://golang.org/pkg/text/template/#hdr-Functions) are provided by Go templating and the following custom functions.

 ## Strings